COCOSZN/COCOSZN/README.md

 - 👋 Hi, I’m @COCOSZN
-- 👀 I’m TECH ENTHUSIASTS
+- 👀 I’m a TECH ENTHUSIASTS
 - 🌱 I’m currently learning CYBERSECURITY
 - 💞️ I’m looking to collaborate on PROJECTS
 - 📫 How to reach me MRPRINCEWILLETIMUKPONG@GMAIL.COM